-Except with the permission of the Council, a Member, in introducing a notice of motion, shall not speak for more than ten minutes and, in replying to the debate on the motion, for more than five minutes.
+Except with the permission of the Council, a Member, in introducing a notice of motion, shall not speak for more than ten minutes and, in replying to the

+170117 - Standing Orders - v2.0 Page 18 of 46 debate on the motion, for more than five minutes.
 Any Member speaking on any matter, other than introducing a notice of motion, shall be limited to a maximum of 5 minutes.